-- Comparative Ratios (Benchmarking)-a firm's ratios are compared to those of other firms in the same industry to determine how the firm's financial position relates to the financial positions of its peers. - Uses and Limitations of Ratio Analysis-financial statement analysis provides useful information about a firm's financial position, but there are caveats/limitations that must be considered when interpreting the information: - Classifying a very large firm into a single industry often is difficult because many of the firm's divisions are involved with different types of products. - Using a single norm, or "target," ratio for comparisons might be misleading because many firms strive for above-normal performances. - Because the values on balance sheets are historical costs, the computed values of the ratios might not portray a "true" picture-for example, during high inflationary times, inventory values and the costs of goods sold would be greatly affected. - Many firms experience seasonality, which means the values of ratios might be significantly different depending on what time of the year they are computed; be sure to compare a firm's ratios during similar operating periods with respect to seasonality; averages can also be used. - Sometimes firms use "window dressing" techniques to make their financial statements look better than they actually are; this is temporary, and probably cannot be continued for extended periods, which emphasizes the need for trend analysis. - If firms use different accounting methods, comparisons between firms can be difficult. - Do not make general conclusions about the firm's financial position by examining only one or a few ratios; ratio analysis should be comprehensive. - The most important part of ratio analysis is the judgment used when interpreting the results, not the computation of the ratios.
+- Uses and Limitations of Ratio Analysis-financial statement analysis provides useful information about a firm's financial position, but there are caveats/limitations that must be considered when interpreting the information: - Classifying a very large firm into a single industry often is difficult because many of the firm's divisions are involved with different types of products. - Using a single norm, or "target," ratio for comparisons might be misleading because many firms strive for above-normal performances. - Because the values on balance sheets are historical costs, the computed values of the ratios might not portray a "true" picture-for example, during high inflationary times, inventory values and the costs of goods sold would be greatly affected. - Many firms experience seasonality, which means the values of ratios might be significantly different depending on what time of the year they are computed; be sure to compare a firm's ratios during similar operating periods with respect to seasonality; averages can also be used. - o Sometimes firms use "window dressing" techniques to make their financial statements look better than they actually are; this is temporary, and probably cannot be continued for extended periods, which emphasizes the need for trend analysis.

-- Chapter 2 Summary Questions-You should answer these questions as a summary for the chapter and to help you study for the exam. - What information is provided by each financial statement contained in a firm's annual report? - What information does each of the five categories of ratios mentioned in the text provide to those who interpret the ratios?
+- o If firms use different accounting methods, comparisons between firms can be difficult. - o Do not make general conclusions about the firm's financial position by examining only one or a few ratios; ratio analysis should be comprehensive. - The most important part of ratio analysis is the judgment used when interpreting the results, not the computation of the ratios. - Chapter 2 Summary Questions-You should answer these questions as a summary for the chapter and to help you study for the exam. - What information is provided by each financial statement contained in a firm's annual report? - Why do firms conduct financial statement analyses? - What information does each of the five categories of ratios mentioned in the text provide to those who interpret the ratios?

+Liquidity ratios

+Asset management ratios

+Leverage ratios

+Profitability ratios

-Liquidity ratios Asset management ratios Leverage ratios Profitability ratios Market value ratios
+Market value ratios

-- Who uses ratios? - Why is the Statement of Cash Flows considered an important financial statement? - What would be a source of cash? - What would be a use of cash? - What are the limitations associated with ratio analysis? - Why is the interpretation of the ratios considered more important than the computation of the ratios?
+- Who uses ratios? - o Why is the statement of cash flows considered an important financial statement? - What would be a source of cash? - What would be a use of cash? - o What are the limitations associated with ratio analysis? - Why is the interpretation of the ratios considered more important than the computation of the ratios?